 In its core, high-priced products and impulse buying don’t seem to be a good match.
 People who want to buy an expensive product, usually take many things into consideration before their purchase, e.g. ‘do I really want it?’, ‘do I need it?’, ‘can I get it cheaper/better anywhere else?’.

-These VIP customers are highly involved with their purchase.
+VIP customers are highly involved with their purchase.
 When they have carefully decided to buy at your company, you want to keep them close and build a relationship with them.
+So you might consider creating a customer loyalty program, that has specific VIP tiers, for instance.
+But similarly, sales promotion need to be in the mix.
 That’s where impulse buying gets interesting.

 The above example from the clothing industry is pretty specific, but is applicable to many other industries as well.